 Look for a Giant Leap in Points Per Game

 You probably won't want to target a player who was apt at scoring the previous season, even if he's young.
-The biggest outlier of the last 16 seasons was Danny Granger in 2009, when he went from 19.6 to 25.8 points per game.
-Outside of Granger, no player has averaged 17 points the previous season before winning Most Improved Player.
+The two biggest outliers of the last 16 seasons were Danny Granger in 2009, when he went from 19.6 to 25.8 points per game, and Julius Randle in 2021 going from 19.5 to 24.1 points.
+Outside of Granger and Randle, no player has averaged 17 points or more the previous season before winning Most Improved Player.

 Find someone who's going to make that leap as a scorer.
-Perhaps they're in a larger role or a player ahead of them left in free agency.
+Perhaps they're in a larger role or a player ahead of them in the lineup left in free agency.
 But a player expected to take a major leap in scoring is an obvious indicator of a potential Most Improved Player.

 And yet, Curry wasn't even close to winning Most Improved Player (he'd take home MVP honors as a consolation).

-Maybe that's because no player has ever previously been an All-Star and then won Most Improved Player.
+Maybe that's because no player has ever previously been an All-Star and then become an MIP winner.
 These are players still on the come-up and just entering the primes of their career.

 That being said, we are looking for stars here.
-From 2009 to 2018, six of the 10 Most Improved Player winners were All Stars that same year.
-No winner was an All-Star from 2003 to 2008, but the requirements for Most Improved Player seem to be increasing: Consider that those six players who won MIP from 2009 to 2018 were also named to an All-NBA team at season’s end.
+From 2009 to 2021, eight of the 13 Most Improved Player winners were All Stars that same year.
+No winner was an All-Star from 2003 to 2008, but the requirements for Most Improved Player seem to be increasing.

 It's an individual award, yes, but team success comes into play with this award.
 Perhaps the best indicator of a player's improvement is leading the team to victories.
 It shouldn't be surprising, either, since we've seen this trend in just about every major award other than Rookie of the Year.

 From 2006 to 2015, the 10 winners' teams averaged 43.4 wins.
 True, that's barely above .500 but it's still a winner and that's significant.
 In that same timeframe seven of those 10 teams went to the playoffs.
-That playoff trend has been even more evident recently, with every winner from 2012 to 2018 making the postseason while averaging 46.7 wins.
+That playoff trend has been even more evident recently, with all but one winner from 2012 to 2021 making the postseason while averaging 45.7 wins.

 A leap in points, an All-Star future and contributing to a winner.
-It's what creates the majority of Most Improved Player winners the last two decades.
+It's what has created the majority of Most Improved Player winners the last two decades.